prahladyeri/prahladyeri.github.io/_posts/2022-09-21-how-to-evaluate-and-approach-programming-languages.md

 ---
 layout: post
-title: How to approach and evaluate programming languages for a project
+title: "How to approach and evaluate programming languages for a project"
 tags: programming php python oop software-engineering
 ---